 Understanding what causes car accidents helps identify liable parties and build stronger cases.
 Many accidents in Tampa result from driver error and negligence.

-Distracted driving has become the leading cause of car accidents.
+Distracted driving has become one of the leading causes of car accidents.
 Texting while driving increases crash risk, according to the National Highway Traffic Safety Administration.
 In Tampa’s heavy traffic, even a momentary glance at a phone can cause a devastating collision.
 Other distractions include eating, adjusting the radio, or talking to passengers.

 Speeding and aggressive driving significantly increase accident likelihood and injury severity.
 Excessive speed reduces reaction time and increases impact force.
 Many Tampa drivers exceed posted speed limits, especially on interstate highways during rush hour.